 - ⅛ teaspoon salt

-- Place butter in a large, microwave-safe bowl and microwave on 30-second increments (stirring in between) until completely melted.
+- Place butter and chocolate chips in a large, microwave-safe bowl and microwave on 30-second increments (stirring in between) until completely melted.

 - Stir in cocoa powder.